 Clergy Laity

 The Archdeacon of the Archdeaconry

-One cleric elected from the Deanery Synod by the Deanery Synod per 6 parishes and of whom one shall be ex-officio on the Deanery Mission and Pastoral Working Group One lay member elected by the Deanery Synod from the Deanery Synod per 6 parishes
+One cleric elected from the Deanery Synod by the Deanery Synod per 6 parishes.
+Current numbers are: One lay member elected by the Deanery Synod from the Deanery Synod per 6 parishes.
+Current numbers are:

-and of whom one shall be ex- officio on the Deanery Mission and Pastoral Working Group.

-Croydon 7 Clergy 7 Lay
+Croydon 5 Clergy 5 Lay

-Reigate 6 Clergy 6 Lay
+Reigate 9 Clergy 9 Lay

 Lambeth 6 Clergy 6 Lay

 Wandsworth 6 Clergy 6 Lay

 Lewisham & Greenwich 7 Clergy 7 Lay

 Southwark 4 Clergy 4 Lay

-In attendance The area dean and lay chair of the Deanery under discussion and, if not otherwise represented, one clerical and one lay member of the DMPWG.
+In attendance The area dean and lay chair of the Deanery under discussion.

 Elected members of Deanery Synods serve for the three-year term of their election.
 If they are re- elected to Deanery Synod, they may be re-elected to the Archdeaconry Mission and Pastoral Committee for a second term of three years.
-Where appropriate, if they are re-elected to the Deanery Synod for a third term, they may serve for a third three-year term on the Archdeaconry Mission and Pastoral Committee if they are elected
+Where appropriate, if they are re-elected to the Deanery Synod for a third term, they may serve for a third three-year term on the Archdeaconry Mission and Pastoral Committee if they are elected.